-Tip #2.
-Proper dismantling of material.
-How you process and dismantle your converters can make a big difference on your bottom line.
-The value of any given converter is highly compromised when the converter biscuit is damaged or broken due to aggressive dismantling or improper cutting.
-For example, a Honda converter valued at $800 can significantly depreciate to low as $600 if just a quarter of the unit (equivalent to less than 1 pound) is damaged.
-Additionally, if more than
+Properly dismantling a converter for processing will ensure it keeps its value.
+The value of a converter is compromised when the converter biscuit is damaged or broken by aggressive dismantling or improper cutting.
+A Honda converter worth $800 can depreciate to $600 if just a quarter of the unit (equivalent to 1 pound or less of material) is damaged.

 Sign up to receive resources and insights form PMR